31 best-practice checks. Zero install on your cluster.

 Radar's source is on GitHub.
 Every feature on this page is in the binary you install with brew install.
 No telemetry, no mandatory login, no phone-home.
 If we ever change that, you'll see it in a diff first.

-Radar runs the audit across your whole fleet.
+Radar Cloud runs the audit across your whole fleet.

-See the OSS vs Hub comparisonFour more things Radar does in the same binary.
+See the OSS vs Cloud comparisonFour more things Radar does in the same binary.

 Live topology graph